ahlisbon/CJKmaterialProcessing/README.md

 - Numpad 1 / F1
   - Starts the macro.
 - Numpad 4 / F4
-  - On a loaded WorldCat.org / FirstSearch record, pulls the Subject Heading data into the spreadsheet.
+  - On a loaded FS/WC record, pulls the Subject Heading data into the spreadsheet.
 - Numpad 5 / F5
-  - On a loaded WorldCat.org / FirstSearch record, pulls the OCLC# into the spreadsheet.
+  - On a loaded FS/WC record, pulls the OCLC# into the spreadsheet.
 - Numpad 6 / F6
-  - On a loaded WorldCat.org / FirstSearch record, pulls "all" data into the spreadsheet that is available, including:
+  - On a loaded FS/WC record, pulls "all" data into the spreadsheet that is available, including:
     - ISBN 10
     - ISBN 13
     - OCLC#